Blog

 Specialized Skin Patch (On-Body Injector, OBI)

-The Neulasta OnPro Patch is a system that your health care provider will program to automatically deliver the drug into the body about 27 hours after chemotherapy.
+The Onpro device is set to give your dose about 27 hours after it’s put on, which is at least 24 hours after chemo.
 This is convenient for many patients because it saves them a trip to the doctor’s office the day after receiving chemotherapy.

 Missed Dose